cloudogu/gitops-build-lib/README.md

 ]
 ```

+#### Helm Chart from Git Repository
-Then there is `repoType: GIT` - which can be used to load charts from a specific Git-Repository.
+The `repoType: GIT` can be used to load charts from a specific Git-Repository.

 ```groovy
 def gitopsConfig = [